aryanVijaywargia/Covid-19-diagnosis-using-deep-learning/README.md

 **Data Collection**<br>

-The data which will be used to train the model is open - source dataset called COVID-19 image data collection on the Github platform.
+The data which was used to train the model is a open - source dataset calledcovid-chestxray-dataset on the Github platform.
 According to this dataset, “The 2019 novel coronavirus (COVID-19) presents several unique features.
 While the diagnosis is conﬁrmed using polymerasechainreaction(PCR),infectedpatientswithpneumoniamay present on chest X-ray and computed tomography (CT) images with a pattern that is only moderately characteristic for the human eye Ng, 2020” ( Cohen J. Moorrison P. Dao L., 2020).